paulscherrerinstitute/CIO_EVM/README.md

 Observe the TCL console when changing anyhthing in the GUI: this helps identifying settings that have changed.

-  1. Changing project parameters (device, synthesis or implementation strategies or other settings) are merged into `generateProject.tcl`.
+  1. Changes to project parameters (device, synthesis or implementation strategies or other settings) are merged into `generateProject.tcl`.
   2. Modifying IP settings are merged into the IP-generating TCL script(s).
 A special case is the AXI Crossbar which can be created from the expert python script along